Korimsoft/alartag/README.md

 # WORK STILL IN PROGRESS

+# Alartag

-This is a very small Linux utility aimed on a simple task.
+This is a very small utility aimed on a simple task.
 If you have a lot of imported music structured into directories
 ```
   -rootDirectory